 6.X.2.1 The UDP Proxy based Solution

+The solution uses UDP-Connect per RFC 9298 [38] and draft-ietf-masque-quic-proxy: "QUIC-Aware Proxying Using HTTP" [40].

+It relies on 2 consecutive UDP-connect proxying relationship:

+An UDP-connect proxying relationship between the UE and the PSA UPF.
+On this link only XRM data are sent,

+An UDP-connect proxying relationship between the PSA UPF and the XRM AS (hosting the XRM application used by the UE).
+On this link XRM data and XRM metadata are sent.

+XRM data may be subject of end-to-end security mechanism (e.g. QUIC based) between the UE and the XRM AS.
+XRM metadata are protected by security mechanism set up between the UPF and the XRM AS.

-The solution uses UDP-Connect per RFC 9298 [38] and draft-ietf-masque-quic-proxy: "QUIC-Aware Proxying Using HTTP" [40].The UEsends a request to initiate with “connect-udp” upgrade token to the UPF (i.e a UDP proxy) and specify the targeted AS information in the “target_host” and “target_port”.
+The UE is controlled by policies received from the SMF to, when an XRM application is started, send a request to initiate UDP-connect proxying relationship to the UPF (acting as a UDP proxy) specifying the targeted AS information in the “target_host” and “target_port”.
+These policies provide the UE with addressing information (URI Template) of the UDP proxy at the UPF.
+In order to avoid double encryption on the link between the UE and the UPF the forward mode of draft-ietf-masque-quic-proxy [40] is used on this link,

-Based on this UE request for XRM media session establishment the UPF sends another HTTP request to the AS with the “connect-udp” upgrade token, and the target_port is the port number requested by the UE.
-When the AS receives the tunnel request from the UPF with “target_host” corresponding to a localhost, it understands the request to create the tunnel to reach a local application.
+Based on this UE request the UPF sends another HTTP request to the AS (“target_host” ) to initiate UDP-connect proxying relationship with the AS providing the target_port is the port number requested by the UE.
+When the AS receives the tunnel request from the UPF with “target_host” corresponding to a localhost, it understands the request to create the tunnel aims at reaching a local application.
 The XRM AS acknowledges the requests from the UPF.
+This solution uses a non Zero Context Id for the UDP-connect proxying relationship between the UPF and the XRM AS.
+When establishing the UDP-connect proxying relationship between the UPF and the XRM AS, the UPF and the XRM AS associate the protocol used to send XRM metadata with the context Id to use within this UDP-connect proxying relationship.

 NOTE: RFC 9298 [38] allows augmentation of the UDP payload with additional data.
 Currently the Context ID value Zero (0) is reserved for the UDP payload.
 Non-zero Context IDs can be generated dynamically and registered between peers.
 The Context ID registration process usually done by HTTP headers fields or capsule protocol [RFC 9297].
 This context ID can be used to extend the CONNECT-UDP as defined by RFC 9298[38].